-The proposed project will complete Phase 2 by improving drainage around the upper ball field. constructing a concession stand/equipment storage building adjacent to the softball fields, and developing an irrigation system utilizing a stream on the property in conjunction with a cistern.
-Phase 3 will provide potable water (water main extension), construct a plumbed restroom and build a bike/pedestrian path to access the park. acquire land for soccer fields.
+The proposed project will complete Phase 2 by improving drainage around the upper ball field.
+Phase 3 will provide potable water (water main extension), construct a plumbed restroom and build a bike/pedestrian path to access the park.

 Plans & Progress: Phase 1 of this project was completed in 2011 after a five year period of incremental improvements.
 In 2005-2006, a road was constructed to Jack Gist Park from East End Road, a 70-space gravel parking area was created, and three softball fields were constructed including fencing, dugouts, and backstops.
 In 2008, bleachers were installed at all three softball fields.
 In 2009, three infields were resurfaced.
 In 2010, with volunteer help, topsoil was spread and seeded on two of the three fields and the parking area was improved and expanded.
 2011 saw improvements to the third ball field: drainage improvements on the outside perimeter (right and left field lines), imported material to improve the infield and topsoil and seeding to improve the outfield.